Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 We first analyse how to incorporate the QTM transition rules into the Hamiltonian.
 We will simulate the QTM transition rules $\delta(p,\sigma) = \sum_{\tau,q,D}\delta(p,\sigma,\tau,q,D)\ket{\tau, q, D}$ during the second half of the clock oscillator cycle, when the Track~1 $\arrLone$ state sweeps from right to left.
 This is done by including the following transition rule terms (cf.\ \cref{eq:counter_TM_transitions1,eq:counter_TM_transitions2,eq:counter_TM_right-moving}), where $q$ is any state in $Q/\{q_f\}$ (i.e.\ we exclude all the transitions out of the QTM's final state):

-As in the implementation of the reversible counter TM (\cref{sec:counter_TM}), these transition rules implement the \textbf{R}eft-moving, \textbf{N}on-moving and \textbf{L}ight-moving transitions separately.
+As in the implementation of the reversible counter TM (\cref{sec:counter_TM}), these transition rules implement the \textbf{R}ight-moving, \textbf{N}on-moving and \textbf{L}eft-moving transitions separately.
 This time, since the $\arrLone$ arrow is sweeping to the left, it is the \emph{left}-moving transitions that are implemented in two stages, first transitioning to an auxiliary state $q_L'\in Q_L'$, then in a second step transitioning to the corresponding $q_L$ state.

 Note that if the QTM head ever ends up at the end of the chain, the transition rules of \cref{eq:QTM_transition_rules} can never apply, because they require the $\arrLone$ to be to the right of the QTM head.
 Thus the final Track~5 tape cell is not used, and the effective tape length available to the QTM for a chain of length $L+3$ is only $L$ rather than\footnote{Two cells are always used by the $\leftend,\rightend$ markers.} $L+1$.
 If the Track~4 QTM head ends up next to the $\rightend$ at the very end of the chain, this indicates that the head has stepped off the usable portion of the tape, regardless of the internal state.